Hand Dermatitis Treatment

 Gloves are very helpful in protecting your hands from exposure to irritating chemicals and water.
 However, if you wear the gloves for extended periods of time your hands may sweat, and this sweating may worsen hand dermatitis or hand eczema.

-Many people think that they are allergic to latex when their hands break out from glove use.
+Many people in Portland think that they are allergic to latex when their hands break out from glove use.
 But often the rash from gloves is an irritation from wetting and drying inside the glove and not a true allergy.
 Allergy to latex is very serious and can lead to a life threatening condition called anaphylaxis.
 Allergic contact dermatitis to gloves presents as a rash on the top of the hands that is itchy and weepy and lasts for days to weeks.
 Allergic contact dermatitis to gloves is often due to one of the chemicals used to process both latex and nitrile or synthetic gloves.
 Patch testing helps sort this problem out.

 Recommendations for Glove Use